TechAvnish/OrderNest/README.md

 Description

 OrderNest is an all-in-one platform crafted to streamline customer management, inventory tracking, and order processing.
-Featuring secure login, role-based user permissions, and seamless MySQL integration, this application is built using Spring Boot and Thymeleaf to ensure an efficient and intuitive experience for both administrators and staff.
+Featuring secure login, role-based user permissions, and seamless MongoDB integration, this application is built using Spring Boot and Thymeleaf to ensure an efficient and intuitive experience for both administrators and staff.

 # Features